GlobalEnergyMonitor/Flourish-API-dashboard-template/README.md

     "input_type": "", // "buttons" or "dropdown"
     "input_filter": "", // string or array.
 If string: the value of datasets that should be filtered on, needs to match an id column in every dataset. if Array: names of columns which can be filtered on, must be present across graphs; can also have 'All' (optional)
     "input_default": "", // the default value of this filter - needs to match a value in the id column or if using array/column approach the name of one of the columns or 'All' if added as an option
+    "input_key": "", // only needed if input_filter is an array - key in text-config dropdown/buttons option which references each filter value in input_filter
     "overall_summary": true, // boolean true/false - if there is an overall summary displayed above the graphs "tickers": [{ // array of objects, each representing a ticker to be shown in the intro.
 If no tickers needed, set to `null`
         "id": "", // id of ticker (must match dataset)